 The term "Canadian financial institution" is defined in NI 14-101.
 With respect to the Canadian financial institutions that are Schedule I or Schedule II banks, the definition of "Canadian financial institution" encompasses both domestic and foreign branches (if the bank in fact operates a foreign branch) - a branch does not have a legal identity apart from its principal entity.
 However, the definition of "Canadian financial institution" does not have a legal identity apart from its principal entity.
-However, the a separate legal entity in a foreign jurisdiction.
+However, the definition of "Canadian financial institution" does not include an affiliate of a bank that is established, incorporated or organized as a separate legal entity in a foreign jurisdiction.